Code-Mode MCP

 Real example: Sheets data to Slack summary

 One weavz_execute call.
 The agent fetches channels via $options, pulls rows from Google Sheets, filters and formats, then posts to Slack.
-Four API calls, one sandbox execution.
+Four API calls, one code execution.

 weavz_execute